Birds with orange wings are some of the most stunning creatures in the animal kingdom.

 They are also aggressive defenders of their territory, often chasing off other birds and even larger animals like squirrels.

-The Rufous Hummingbird is a fascinating and beautiful example of birds with orange wings.
+The Rufous Hummingbird is a fascinating and beautiful example of a bird with orange wings.

 2. Tricoloured blackbird